BroccoliShelf Life, Storage, and Spoilage Guide

 3-5 days

-Store unwashed broccoli loosely wrapped in a plastic bag or perforated bag in the crisper drawer of the refrigerator.
-Do not wash until ready to use to prevent premature spoilage.
+Store unwashed broccoli in a loose or perforated plastic bag in the crisper drawer of the refrigerator.
+Do not wash before storing as moisture can promote mold growth.

 Freezer

-For best quality, blanch broccoli florets for 3 minutes in boiling water, then immediately cool in ice water before draining, patting dry, and freezing in airtight containers or freezer bags.
+For best quality, blanch broccoli florets and stems in boiling water for 3 minutes, then cool quickly in ice water.
+Drain thoroughly, pat dry, and pack into airtight freezer bags or containers.

 Signs of Spoilage